OpenRowingCommunity/c2bluetooth/README.md

 ```

 ### Getting workout summaries
 To get data from the erg, use one of the methods available in the `Ergometer` class.
 Currently this is only `monitorForWorkoutSummary()`.
-This is a stream that returns a `WorkoutSummary` object that allows you to access the data from a completed programmed workout (i.e. not "Just Row").
+This is a stream that returns a `WorkoutSummary` object that allows you to access the data from a completed workout (this includes programmed pieces as well as "Just row" pieces that are longer than 1 minute)

 ```dart
 myErg.monitorForWorkoutSummary().listen((workoutSummary) {